 If you have already completed reading, English, math or writing courses at another college your assessments could be waived.
-If we have already received your official transcript: send an E-mail to
+Please fill out the

 If you took the ACT exam, your assessments could be waived.
 To determine if you can be exempt from taking all or portions of the assessment based on documentation of subject area test scores on the ACT test, please refer to:

-Minnesota State Colleges and Universities Procedure 3.3.1, Part 6, Subpart C. An unofficial copy of your ACT test score can be brought to Enrollment Services for review.
+Minnesota State Colleges and Universities Procedure 3.3.1, Part 6, Subpart C. An unofficial copy of your ACT test score can be brought to Room 1300 for review.

 Send official transcripts to the Saint Paul College Records Office.